Macroscopic Length Correlations in Non-Equilibrium Systems and Their Possible Realizatons: ``To thermalize or to not thermalize?''

-Here, $\overline{A}>0$ is a liquid dependent constant ($0.05 \lesssim \overline{A} \lesssim 0.12$ for all liquids with published viscosity data \cite{us}).
-The energy densities $\epsilon$ and $\epsilon_{melt}$ in Eq. (\ref{epsT}) are, respectively, those of the supercooled liquid or glass at temperature $T< T_{melt}$ and at the melting (or ``liquidus'') temperature $T_{melt}$.
-The wide distribution of Eq. (\ref{epsT}) mirrors that in non-self-averaging disordered classical systems with an approximately linear in $T$ standard deviation and energy density $\epsilon(T)$.
-(In quantum systems, all eigenstates of the density matrix may share the same energy while displaying a finite standard deviation $\sigma_{\epsilon}$ \cite{class-quant+}.)
-We briefly make further contact between our finite width distributions (Eq. (\ref{distribution})) for the energy density with usual thermodynamics.
-In the models that we investigated in Section \ref{sec:dual} (with the distribution of Eq. (\ref{Heavy}) that was far from the canonical normal form of equilibrium systems), the systems were driven by an external source whose effect on general quantities was cyclic in time.
-The situation may be radically different when the system is no longer forcefully driven out of equilibrium yet is still unable to fully equilibrate.
-In such instances, in the language of Section \ref{intuition}, the energy density distribution $(P(\epsilon'))$ is no longer made to have its average go up or down with time (i.e., the system is not heated or cooled).
-The distribution may alter and narrow its profile as the system attempts to veer towards equilibrium.
-If, as in equilibrium thermodynamics, the final state maximizes the Shannon entropy given a particular final energy then the resulting distribution for the energy density will be a Gaussian of width $\sigma_{\epsilon}= \frac{T \sqrt{k_{B} C_{v}}}{N}$.
-Since that heat capacity is extensive, $C_{v} = {\cal{O}}(N)$, the standard $\frac{1}{\sqrt{N}}$ fluctuations result in this equilibrium setting.
-For systems of measured temperature $T$ that have not fully equilibrated, we may (as we have illustrated in some detail in the earlier Sections) find finite width energy distributions $P_{T}(\epsilon')$ for the energy.
-If these distributions minimally differ in form from those in equilibrium then they may, similar to those in equilibrium systems, be normal distributions of width $\sigma_{\epsilon} \propto T$.
-The general distribution that maximizes the Shannon entropy given that it has a given {\it finite} standard deviation $\sigma_{\epsilon}$ is a Gaussian.
-The sole difference between the known Gaussian distribution of the energy density in equilibrium systems and that assumed for systems that have reached the final temperature energy density (or corresponding temperature $T$) yet have not achieved equilibrium is that in the latter systems $\sigma_{\epsilon} = {\cal{O}}(1)$ (while $\sigma_{\epsilon} =0$ for equilibrium systems in their thermodynamic limit.)
-Non-rigorous considerations further suggest a Gaussian distribution once the system is no longer further cooled (or heated), see Appendix \ref{prompt} as \cite{LG,plastic_deformation}.
-Assuming a normal distribution $P_{T}(\epsilon')$ that is of width $\sigma_{\epsilon}$, the viscosity $\eta$ of supercooled liquids at temperatures $T \le T_{melt}$ was predicted to be \cite{me},
+In Eq. (\ref{epsT}), $\overline{A}>0$ is a liquid dependent constant ($0.05 \lesssim \overline{A} \lesssim 0.12$ for all liquids with published viscosity data \cite{us,us1}).
+In equilibrium, such values of $\overline{A} \sim 0.1$ would be typically anticipated for effective classical harmonic solids/clusters (displaying a Gaussian distribution of the energy density with $\sigma_{\epsilon} = \sqrt{k_{B} T^{2} C_{v}}/N_{eff}$ where the heat capacity $C_{v} = dN_{eff}k_{B}$ and $\epsilon = dk_{B}T$) of $N_{eff} \sim 30$ atoms in $d=3$ dimensions.
+Albeit emulating such effective finite size equilibrium clusters, the energy densities $\epsilon$ and $\epsilon_{melt}$ in Eq. (\ref{epsT}) are, respectively, those of the genuinely {\it macroscopic} supercooled liquid or glass at temperature $T< T_{melt}$ and at the melting (or ``liquidus'') temperature $T_{melt}$.
+The wide distribution of Eq. (\ref{epsT}) mirrors that present in non-self-averaging disordered classical systems with an approximately linear in $T$ standard deviation and energy density $\epsilon(T)$.
+(All eigenstates of the density matrix may share the same energy while displaying a finite standard deviation $\sigma_{\epsilon}$.)
+In the models of Section \ref{sec:dual} (with the distribution of Eq. (\ref{Heavy}) that was far from the canonical normal form of equilibrium systems), the systems were driven by an external source whose effect on general quantities was cyclic in time.
+The situation may be radically different when the system is no longer forcefully driven out of equilibrium yet, nonetheless, is still unable to fully equilibrate.
+If, as in equilibrium thermodynamics, the final state maximizes the Shannon entropy for a given energy then the probability distribution of the energy density will be a Gaussian of width $\sigma_{\epsilon}= \frac{T \sqrt{k_{B} C_{v}}}{N}$ and standard $\frac{1}{\sqrt{N}}$ fluctuations result (with $\sigma_{\epsilon} \propto T$ for a nearly constant $C_{v}$).
+For systems of temperature $T$ that have not fully equilibrated, we may (as illustrated in the earlier Sections) find finite width $P_{T}(\epsilon')$.
+If the distributions $P_{T}(\epsilon')$ minimally differ in form from those in equilibrium then they may still be Gaussian with $\sigma_{\epsilon} \propto T$.
+Indeed, the general distribution that maximizes the Shannon entropy given a {\it finite} standard deviation $\sigma_{\epsilon}$ (and average energy density) is a Gaussian.
+Adhering to Occam's razor, the sole difference between the distribution of the energy density in equilibrium systems and those that we assume here for systems that have not yet achieved equilibrium is that in the latter systems $\sigma_{\epsilon} = {\cal{O}}(1)$ (while $\sigma_{\epsilon} =0$ for equilibrium systems in their thermodynamic limit.)
+Non-rigorous considerations further suggest the appearance of a Gaussian distribution once the system is no longer further cooled (or heated), see \ref{prompt} \cite{LG,plastic_deformation}.
+Assuming a normal distribution $P_{T}(\epsilon')$ of width $\sigma_{\epsilon}$, the viscosity $\eta$ of supercooled liquids at temperatures $T \le T_{melt}$ was predicted (by an application of Eq. (\ref{oolta})) to be \cite{me},